 - Explain the importance of stabilisation when working with complex trauma.

 - Explore the SE concept of “coherence” in working with complex trauma.

 - Refine touch skills for supporting containment and coherence.

-- Learn about the inter-relationship between dysregulation of the ANS and the SE model of syndromes (non-reciprocal relationship between the sympathetic and parasympathetic nervous systems)
+- Explain about the inter-relationship between dysregulation of the ANS and the SE model of syndromes (non-reciprocal relationship between the sympathetic and parasympathetic nervous systems)

-- Develop a deeper understanding of the Polyvagal Theory as it relates to working with syndromes.
+- Analyse the Polyvagal Theory as it relates to working with syndromes.

 - Refine the necessary SE skills of “titration” and “pendulation” when working with highly sensitive and syndromal clients.

-- Learn the SE model for working with the eyes.
+- Apply the SE model for working with the eyes.

 - Develop SE touch-based skills for working with different categories of trauma.

-- Understand how SE uses joints, body diaphragms, and the viscera to access ANS responses and to support completion of incomplete survival responses.
+- Explain how SE uses joints, body diaphragms, and the viscera to access ANS responses and to support completion of incomplete survival responses.

 - Explore scope-of-practice issues relating to the integration of SE and SE touch into professional practice.

 back to top